alcatrazEscapee/ore-veins/README.md

 * `horizontal_size` (Default: 8) Horizontal radius.
 This is not an absolute number in blocks, but is close to.
 Experimentation is required.
 * `biomes` (Default: all) Whitelist of biome names or temperatures for a biome to spawn in.
 Must be a list of strings.
 * `biomes_is_whitelist` (Default: true) When false, the biome list becomes a blacklist
 * `dimensions` (Default: 0) Whitelist of dimension ids that the ore can spawn in.
-Must be a list of intergers.
+Must be a list of integers.
 * `dimensions_is_whitelist` (Default: true) When false, the dimension list becomes a blacklist

 ### Veins